ouspg/PrivacyAndSocialEngineering/5.Social_engineering_I/README.md

 ```sh
 spamassassin -t <FILENAME.eml>
 ```
 It might or might not be useful.
+You can also ask [ChatGPT](https://chat.openai.com/chat) what it thinks about the message.
+If you don't want to give your phone number to use the service, you can use an unofficial and free [relay](https://chatgpt.org/chat).
+Please note, that it operates through API and does not remember the context of the session; your query must be submitted on single message.

 > i.
 What methods have been used on the message to convince the user to make an action and how the information is likely obtained?